rodpcastro/gdeepseries/README.md

 A quick overview of the series expansions and their implementation in Python can be found [here][rpcgds].

 # Test
 A simple test was performed to compare the values computed by GDeepSeries against the numerical evaluation of the integral expressions.
-The results are summarized [here][test].
+The test results are summarized [here][test].

 ## Dependencies
 GDeepSeries makes use of special functions implemented in [ColSpecF].